Nonlinear integral extension of PID control with improved convergence of perturbed second-order dynamic systems: INTRODUCTION

-Motivated by the background provided above and the steady-state behavior of motion control systems, see e.g. \cite{ruderman2022motion}, the present work introduces a possible nonlinear integral extension of the PID feedback control.
+Motivated by the background provided above and the perturbed steady-state behavior of motion control systems, see e.g. \cite{ruderman2022motion}, the present work introduces a possible nonlinear integral extension of the PID feedback control.
 To the best of the author's knowledge, the proposed control, see eq. \eqref{eq:3:1}, is new and was not reported in the previously published works.
+An innovative contribution of the work lies in extending a standard linear PID feedback controller by a nonlinear integral part which allows for faster output convergence in presence of the unknown matched Lipschitz perturbations.
+Such extension is model-free and relies solely on the Lipschitz continuity of the disturbing perturbations.
+A further contribution is in the simple analysis of stability and output error dynamics as well as in the illustrative experimental case study that supports the proposed control approach.

 The rest of the paper is structured in the following way.
-Section \ref{sec:2} provides the notation in use and the necessary preliminaries of a standard PID feedback control and the circle criterion of absolute stability.
+Section \ref{sec:2} provides the notation in use and the necessary preliminaries of a standard PID feedback control and the circle criterion of the absolute stability.
 The main results are placed into section \ref{sec:3}, starting with absolute stability, followed by the disturbance rejection and extension of the second-order system plant by an additional actuator dynamics.
-Also some clarifying numerical examples are included.
+Also some clarifying numerical examples are included, and a step-by-step controller design procedure is recommended.
 An experimental case study used for evaluation of the proposed control and benchmarking it against the standard PD and PID controllers is provided in section \ref{sec:4}.
 The paper ends with the short conclusions drawn in section \ref{sec:5}.